agenium-scale/nstools/README.md

   `nsconfig.
 * `@cppcomp_path`: Path of the C++ compiler.

-When a lambda is set the '*' contained in `value` will be replaced by anything non-empty when trying to find the variable name.
+When a lambda is set, the '*' contained in `var` will be replaced by anything non-empty when trying to find the variable name.
 Here is an example:

 ```